 While the Poodle started out as the “standard” variety, eventually the miniature and toy variations were bred.
 The Toy Poodle started in the United States in the early 20th century to be a city-dwelling companion dog.
 Due to the many positive personality traits and its hypoallergenic coat, Poodles are now commonly bred with a wide variety of other breeds to produce the “designer” hybrid dogs known and loved by many as “doodles.”

 Like most types of Doodles, the Maltipoo breed origins are a bit murky.
 It’s likely that they were first bred around 20-30 years ago and originated in the United States.
 It was created to be a small, affectionate companion and a great family dog.

 Maltese Poodle Mix Appearance & Grooming

 A Maltipoo’s size is determined mostly by whether its Poodle parent was a standard, miniature, or toy.
 On top of that, the gender of the puppy and the genetics of the parents play important factors as well.

 With that in mind, a Toy Maltipoo (also known as a Teacup Maltipoo) will typically weigh between 5-15 pounds and have a height of 8-11 inches.
 A Miniature Maltiopoo will weigh in at around 15-25 pounds and stand roughly 11-14 inches tall.
 The Maltipoo dog is rarely, if ever, bred from Standard Poodles.

 Maltipoo Dog Breed Coat & Grooming:

-The coat of a Maltese Poodle Mix can be one or more colors, with the most popular being white, black, or gray.
+The coat of a Maltese Poodle Mix can be one or more colors, with the most popular being white, cream, and apricot.
 Their fur can range anywhere from straight, like the Maltese to curly like the Poodle and usually is of medium length.